sconnin/606/README.md

 # Data 606

-Course materials for Statistics and Probability
+Course materials for Statistics and Probability - Spring 21